 While any fluid will inevitably need to come out after it’s consumed, alcohol has some additional effects that increase the amount of urine that is produced.
 While there is no way to avoid the production of extra urine when drinking alcohol, understanding how this effect works can help you try to avoid as many bathroom stops.

 When discussing the reasons why alcohol makes you urinate more, it is important to consider the myth of “breaking the seal.”1 The idea behind this concept is that when you urinate for the first time after starting to drink, it will make you need to go frequently.
 By holding it in, the idea goes, you can avoid frequent trips to the bathroom.

 While the idea of “breaking the seal” might seem to make sense, this is ultimately a myth.
 As you start to drink, the alcohol you are drinking causes urine to build up faster.
 After the first time you urinate, your urine will be accumulating faster than normal, making subsequent trips to the bathroom more frequent.
 The frequency with which you have to urinate does not increase because of your first trip to the bathroom.

-Vasopressin, also called the antidiuretic hormone, is produced by the body to promote water absorption.
-Using alcohol inhibits the release of vasopressin, which causes the body to absorb less water.
+Vasopressin2, also called the antidiuretic hormone, is produced by the body to promote water absorption.
+Using alcohol inhibits the release of vasopressin3, which causes the body to absorb less water.
 Not only does this cause more urine to be produced than normal, but it will also make losing extra water necessary to keep up with increased urine production.